Introducing Robbie Mullens - a 24 year old supermarket employee.

 Helena made Robbie's drink.
 She hands it to him with a straw.
 He puts the straw into the drink.
 He waves and walks out the door.
 He takes a sip and felt the sugar hit his bloodstream.
 He walked over to his SUV.
 He gets in and drives to Big Sky Fitness.

 An hour later Robbie is back at The Marketplace.
 He's parked in the fire lane.
-He had a good workout walking on the treadmill and lifting free weights.
+He had a good workout.
 A minute later Ryan and another coworker come out of the store and approach the SUV.

 "Robbie, this is Larry Sweeney.
 I hope you don't mind that I invited him over."